 Winter weather events produce imminently hazardous conditions at a faster rate than plow crews can remove.
-Road and weather conditions are similar to No Travel Advised conditions.
-When the Interstate is closed, access is restricted.
 Per SDCL 31-4-14.3, travelers driving on a closed stretch of Interstate or Highway could face a \$1,000 civil penalty.
 Motorists requiring rescue could also face fees of up to \$10,000 for their recovery and are also subject to criminal penalties of up to 30 days in jail and a \$500 fine.
 When an Enforced Road Closure is in place, all weather and road conditions on the RMS and SD511 should be deleted except Winter Maintenance Suspended.
 Law enforcement may establish small, more localized road closures on any route due to crashes or any other reason which may be a potential hazard to motorists.

-WEATHER CONDITIONS IN SOUTH DAKOTA
+■ WEATHER CONDITIONS IN SOUTH DAKOTA